No idea what to buy the music student in your life?

 And that is not always easy.

-So I’ve made a list of 5 perfect music gits for students, all of them inexpensive.
-Even if you don’t think any of these gifts would appeal to your music student, seeing these ideas will almost certainly awaken even more ideas within you.
+So I’ve made a list of 5 perfect music gifts for students, all of them inexpensive.
+Even if you don’t think any of these gifts would appeal to your student, seeing these ideas will almost certainly awaken even more ideas within you.

 By the time you get to the bottom of this page, you will either have the perfect gift or you will, at the very least, be much closer to having it.

 Any musician, student or not, could use a good metronome and this one from Tampi is a great choice.
 It looks great, is incredibly flexible and is quite inexpensive.
 A metronome like this helps establish accurate musical timing so that the student can play or sing at a proper pace.